 If you see any data we hold on you falls into one of the categories above, and this can’t be corrected with the access you currently have, then please go to your Membership Dashboard and select “UK GDPR Requests”.
 Follow the instructions for “Right to Rectification”

 4.4.
 Right to be Forgotten (UK GDPR Article 17)

 Article 17 calls this ‘Erasure”.
 No, not the 1980’s pop group – you’re right to have your data removed from our systems.
 We can do this where :-

 - “Retention of personal data is no longer necessary” for the processing we told you we would carry out on it

 - you specifically :-

 - your data has been “unlawfully processed “

 - your data has to be “erased as part of a legal obligation”

 Do note that removing your data may not be entirely possible where data is held on our behalf with a third party.
 We’re thinking here specifically of your payment details (Paypal and Stripe) or Marketing information (Constant Contact).
-At this time these 3 companies have still to produce their GDPR policy for us to review.
 We’re assuming we’ll be able to ask them all to remove data that we’ve previously supplied to them (in may ways they ask you directly for this information, it’s just that their forms are appearing embedded on our website).
 We have to assume they will be responsible under GDPR to conform to article 17.
 Note that as data stored by Google Analytics is deliberately obscured (obfuscated), and as such can’t be used to identify you, Google will not be able to remove any previously suppled data that your activity on our site contributed to.